Update: FDA approved Descovy for PrEP on October 3, 2019.

 This switch should be made in patients who have experienced renal or bone issues on Truvada, but what about others who have done just fine on Truvada?

 Well, that’s where the discussion gets a little more complicated.
-Generic Truvada will come available in the U.S. sometime in 2020.
-Switching patients from Truvada to Descovy will likely result in higher costs as Gilead will have a patent on Descovy for the foreseeable future.
+The patent for Truvada will end in 2020, meaning the generic version of the drug may come available soon thereafter.
+Switching patients from Truvada to Descovy will likely result in higher costs as Gilead (the maker of the drug) will have a patent on Descovy for the foreseeable future.

 Is there still a place for Truvada?